Methods list

 In:

-Δϕ_radRF phase cycling value (radians)Δf0_Hzoff-resonance value (Hz)Δf_myelin_Hz# additional off-resonance value only experienced by myelin water (Hz)TR_msrepetition time (ms)
+Δϕ_radRF phase cycling value (radians)Δf0_Hzoff-resonance value (Hz)Δf_myelin_Hz# additional off-resonance value experienced only by fast (myelin) water (Hz)TR_msrepetition time (ms)

 Out: